Which women will make the U.S. Olympic gymnastics team?

 Finally, don’t count out two-time team event world champion Grace McCallum (who is coming back from hand surgery earlier this year), Skye Blakely (a 16-year-old who was 35 days too young to compete in Tokyo before the one-year postponement), and Kayla DiCello (the 2019 U.S. junior all-around champion).

-To determine how to complete the team, Forster says he will use a Prosport tool that allows him to consider “every possible scenario of team formation to get the highest score.”
+To determine how to complete the team, Forster says he will use a ProScore tool that allows him to consider “every possible scenario of team formation to get the highest score.”

 What about the other individual Olympic spot?